T

 Destination-specific money tips

-• Tipping is not expected but a small gratuity (5-10%) for exceptional service is appreciated.
+• Tipping is not obligatory, but a small tip (5-10%) for exceptional service at resorts or for guides is appreciated.